morganthomas/winning-arguments/winning-arguments.md

 It's widely agreed that knowledge is some condition stronger than justified true belief.
 If I know *X*, most analytic philosophers would agree that I therefore have a justified true belief that *X*.
 Thanks to Gettier, few would agree that the conditional goes the other way.
 All knowledge is justified true belief, but some justified true beliefs are not knowledge.

 A condition that's even weaker than justified true belief is plain true belief.
-As somebody who doesn't know how to get knowledge, I aim to believe things that are true, essentially by hook or by crook, doing whatever I think will work to get me true beliefs.
+As somebody who doesn't know how to get knowledge, I aim to believe things that are true, essentially by hook or by crook, doing whatever I think is most likely to work to get me true beliefs.

+A condition that's even weaker than true belief is plain truth.
+I think there's value to thinking of the truth, even if one doesn't end up believing it or knowing it.

 TODO